Maybe you’ve gotten your work into galleries as well. At least, you’re getting a sale or a commission occasionally.

-Maybe you’re lucky enough to be making a full time income.
+And maybe you’re lucky enough to be making a full-time income.
 But maybe it’s a part-time income or less.

 Sharing the Joy of Art

-I have been an art instructor for over 7 years providing art classes at retirement facilities.
-Not only do they appreciate creating and enjoy learning something new, the seniors also enjoy the social activity aspect as well.
+I have been an art instructor since 2011 providing art classes at senior living facilities (both independent and assisted living).
+Not only do residents of these facilities appreciate creating and enjoy learning something new, but they also enjoy the social activity aspect as well.

 In addition, these classes provide mental and physical stimulation which can increase the overall well-being of the participants.

-I cannot speak for all senior living facilities, but the ones in my area do not require certification in art nor any specific degree.
-I do have the experience of being an artist for many years before doing this though.
-And I’m guessing you may, too.
+Also, I cannot speak for all senior living facilities, but the ones in my area do not require certification in art nor any specific degree.
+However, I do have the experience of being an artist for many years before doing this.
+And I’m guessing you may have, too.

 Aging Baby Boomers

-If you were to get started provided this service for retirement homes.
-It’s likely you would have income for many years to come.
+Keep in mind, if you were to get started providing this service for retirement homes, it’s likely you would have income for many years to come.
 The senior population is increasing, due to the aging baby boomer population.